coding-eval-platform/infrastructure/aws/README.md

     }
     ```

     If the status is not `INSYNC` then you will have to wait.
-A

 4. You will have to wait some time.
 After the DNS change is propagated, it can take from a couple of minutes up to several hours for ACM to validate the domain.
 To check if the certificate is validated retrieve its metadata (as you did in step 2).